 People connect with a logo first, and first impressions are important to your business image.
 Image is a bottom-line goal for your success and longevity in business.

 Some people call it mindshare.
 It’s a way to get inside your customers’ heads.
 A logo does that because when it is successful, it connects instantly.
 Think of your logo as a way to get your customers’ or clients’ attention without having to pitch them a thing and without them having to buy a thing – yet.

-We know that mindshare works because so many companies have successfully persuaded people to think like they do with a logo – a swoosh, for example – or a slogan – “Just do it,” for example. "i" is the mathematical symbol for “imaginary number.”
+We know that mindshare works because so many companies have successfully persuaded people to think as they do with a logo – a swoosh, for example – or a slogan – “Just do it,” for example. "i" is the mathematical symbol for “imaginary number.”
 But not in the marketplace.
 There, it translates as Apple products.
-Whether consumers are Apple customers not not, "i", as in iPad and iPhone, now means Apple in the minds of thousands of them.
+Whether consumers are Apple customers not, "i", as in iPad and iPhone, now means Apple in the minds of thousands of them.

 Access to customers is vital to your bottom line, and the greater your mindshare with the buying public, the more products you will sell to them.

 The audience you are marketing to is sophisticated.
 Even children by now have been around the block, exposed to thousands of advertisements, jingles, brand logos and marketing tactics geared especially to them.
 Kids reflect their parents’ buying power.

 A good, consistent logo that accurately reflects what your company and brand all about build trust among consumers.
 Trust goes, again, to first impressions.

 Does your logo look professional?
 If it were at a business meeting, would it stand up straight, look them in the eye, have a firm handshake?
 If your brand involves entertainment, does your logo reflect that?
 Is it fun?
 Is your logo unique?
 Or does it look like something you put together from clip art and paint programs, an online design farm or logo-generating website – shoddy and cheap?
 Worst of all, does your logo look like a ripoff of another company’s?